 Lives in Chelsea with his two grown up sons.

-Lady Arnold (Elizabeth) has worked for the last 20 years in the Not for Profit Sector in London, mainly in the arts but also with youth homeless.
+Elizabeth Arnold has worked for the last 20 years in the Not for Profit Sector in London, mainly in the arts but also with youth homeless.
 Her emphasis is always on youth education and opportunity.

 William Atkinson spent 42 years teaching in secondary schools mainly in Inner London, including 27 years as Headteacher of four different schools.